esp32 module, esp32 pinout, esp32 power ratings, esp32 applications, esp32 datasheet, esp32, esp32 features

 Third-Party ESP32 Development Modules

-• Many embedded companies have used ESP32-WROOM-32 board and designed different ESP32 development boards, where are plug & play modules and are thus normally used for learning and prototyping purposes.
+• Many embedded companies have used ESP32-WROOM-32 and designed different ESP32 development boards, which are plug-and-play modules and are thus normally used for learning and prototyping purposes.

 • One of the most commonly used ESP32 development boards is called ESP32-DevkitC.